 Through a comprehensive third-party environmental footprint assessment, we have quantified the impacts of our operations and supply chain on more than 2,000 environmental issues.
-By expressing these costs in financial terms, we are able to prioritize our efforts on the most material environmental and business issues.
-Our most material and financial issues are within the tobacco leaf production and direct materials supply chain, along with our energy usage.
+By expressing these environmental issues in financial costs terms, we are able to prioritize our efforts on the material environmental and business issues.
+Our most material and financially impactful issues are within the tobacco leaf production and direct materials supply chain, along with our energy usage.

 Goals & Leadership